diegohb/webgemini-cli/README.md

 docker stop lightpanda
 ```

-For automatic Docker provisioning, set `LIGHTPANDA_DOCKER=true` when running the auth command.
+For automatic Docker provisioning, set `LIGHTPANDA_DOCKER=true` when running the auth command with `--browser lightpanda`.

 ## Installation